-entify workshop.
-In addition to mapping the

-d products and linking suppliers to potential

-markets, the project will also contribute to

-enhancing the regulatory and institutional

-tud- capacities of LLDCs to meet the demands

-d of of importing countries and assess the

-ill be measures that need to be taken to attract

-lica- impact investors to the sector.

-nal
+The findings from the country-case studies and the assessment of the demand of nutraceuticals in advanced markets will be consolidated in a policy research publication and disseminated in an interregional workshop.
+In addition to mapping the products and linking suppliers to potential markets, the project will also contribute to enhancing the regulatory and institutional capacities of LLDCs to meet the demands of importing countries and assess the measures that need to be taken to attract impact investors to the sector.

 35 and 38.
-Working Capital Kenya - CFC/2019/14/0027 and CFC/2020/17/0001 FT plant to utilize all waste and by-products from the avocado oil production to produce energy and fertilizer.
+Working Capital Kenya - CFC/2019/14/0027 and CFC/2020/17/0001 FT